Finite-time Lyapunov dimension and hidden attractor of the Rabinovich system: Attractors and transient chaos

-For a \emph{self-excited attractor} its basin of attraction is connected with an unstable equilibrium and, therefore, self-excited attractors can be localized numerically by the \emph{standard computational procedure} in which after a transient process a trajectory, started in a neighborhood of an unstable equilibrium (from a point of its unstable manifold), is attracted to the state of oscillation and traces it.
-Thus self-excited attractors can be easily visualized.
+For a \emph{self-excited\footnote{ The term \emph{self oscillation} (selbsterregten Schwingungen in German) can be traced back to the works of Barkhausen and Andronov, where it was used to describe the generation and maintenance of a periodic motion in electromechanical models by a source of power that lacks any corresponding periodicity (e.g., a stable limit cycle in the van der Pol oscillator) \cite{Barkhausen-1935,MandelstamP-1932,AndronovVKh-1937,Jenkins-2013}. } attractor} its basin of attraction is connected with an unstable equilibrium and, therefore, self-excited attractors can be localized numerically by the \emph{standard computational procedure} in which after a transient process a trajectory, starting in a neighborhood of an unstable equilibrium, is attracted to the state of oscillation and then traces it.
+Thus, self-excited attractors can be easily visualized (e.g. the classical Lorenz, R\"{o}ssler, and H\'{e}non attractors are self-excited with respect to unstable zero equilibrium and can be easily visualized by a trajectory from its vicinity).